 Pro Tips!

 - Add salt to taste periodically.
-The tomato sauce will need more salt as it cooks.
+Sunday sauce will need more salt as it cooks.
 Just add a little bit at a time and taste to see how it is.

 Recipe FAQs